telerik/ajax-docs/knowledge-base/unobtrusive-validation-net45-telerik-site-app.md

 ---
-title: Using Unobtrusive Validation in .NET 4.5 Telerik Site or Application
+title: Use Unobtrusive Validation in .NET 4.5 Telerik Site or Application
-page_title: Using Unobtrusive Validation in .NET 4.5 Telerik Site or Application
+page_title: Use Unobtrusive Validation in .NET 4.5 Telerik Site or Application
 description: "Learn how to use unobtrusive validation in .NET 4.5 Telerik website or web application."
 slug: unobtrusive-validation-net45-telerik-site-app
 tags: telerik, asp, net, ajax, troubleshooting, jquery, using, unobtrusive, validation, in, .net, 4.5, telerik, web, site, application, app